ng-Classic/ng-classic/aio/content/guide/template-reference-variables.md

 ### Using `NgForm` with template variables

-In most cases, Angular Classicsets the template variable's value to the element on which it occurs.
+In most cases, Angular Classic sets the template variable's value to the element on which it occurs.
 In the previous example, `phone` refers to the phone number `<input>`.
 The button's click handler passes the `<input>` value to the component's `callPhone()` method.